 Giving children allergy shots is not an easy task.
 Children often dread coming for a shot, and the process can be difficult for them as well as their parents and our staff.

-Enter Buzzy, a new device that helps distract children from shots.
+Enter Buzzy, a device that helps distract children from shots.
 Buzzy, which is shaped like a bee, vibrates and has cold wings that help to numb the injection site.
-Our nurses will apply Buzzy for 30 seconds prior to administering the shot, then move it to a nearby location to distract children during the process.
+Our nurses will apply Buzzy for 30 seconds before administering the shot, then move it to a nearby location to distract children during the process.
 Research shows the vibrations and cold help block pain receptors.

 “We have a lot of children who are scared of shots, and Buzzy is here to help them when they arrive for their weekly shot,” said clinical nurse manager Brooke Biggers, RN.
 “He helps ease that pain, the fear that kids might have of the pain.”